Thermalizer: Stable autoregressive neural emulation of spatiotemporal chaos: Experiments

 In Figure \ref{fig:qg_traj}, we compare trajectories for the numerical model, emulator and thermalized trajectories.
 As with the Kolmogorov flow, after approximately $4000$ timesteps the un-thermalized trajectories accumulate sufficient error to diverge, but the thermalized flows remain stable.
 In the lower panel we show the radially averaged kinetic energy spectra for $20$ trajectories at each timestep.
 This is the weighted average of the kinetic energy spectra in the upper and lower layers, weighted by the layer thickness.

 In Figure \ref{fig:mse}, we show the MSE with respect to the numerical model, for different neural network models and flow configurations.
 We observe that initially the MSE increases as trajectories diverge over the first few hundred steps, and settle to approximately unity MSE.
-In this regime, the state vectors are stable, but decorrelated.
+In this regime, shaded in pink, the state vectors are stable but decorrelated.
 States with MSE$>>1$ are unstable.
 Over $\approx 2000$ timesteps emulator trajectories all go unstable (with the exception of the Kolmogorov DRN, where many trajectories stay stable for much longer).
 However all thermalized trajectories stay stable for the full $10,000$ steps, due to the corrective steps applied during the rollout.
 In the right panels, we show the number of thermalization steps applied along the entire trajectory for all models and flow configurations.
 In the case of the QG Unet, the thermalization is highly efficient, with just $\sim140$ thermalization steps required on average to stabilise each $10,000$ step trajectory.
 In terms of computational cost, we run a forward pass of the noise-classifying head of the thermalizer at every timestep, which is $60\%$ the cost of a Unet emulator step, as we are only activating the downsampling and noise-classifying components of the equivalent-sized thermalizer Unet.
 Additional forward passes of the full thermalizer network are only run in the case where $s_\mathrm{pred}>s_\mathrm{init}$, so given an accurate noise classifier, the algorithm is inherently efficient and only applies corrective denoising steps when necessary.

 Given the fact that thermalizing steps induce some small distortion in the field, it is important to consider the effect on the temporal consistency of the flow trajectories.
 In Figure \ref{fig:autocorr}, we show the autocorrelation for both Kolmogorov and QG fields, averaged across all $40$ and $20$ trajectories respectively.
 We see no significant change in the autocorrelation between the numerical model, and the thermalized flow, indicating that the temporal disruption caused by the thermalization steps is minimal.
 Finally, in figure \ref{fig:long_spectra}, we show kinetic energy spectra for Kolmogorov and QG thermalized flows after $1e^5$ steps, where the spectra demonstrate that all trajectories are successfully stabilised over this long rollout.
 However we note that there is some offset in the KE spectra of the QG fields, which show consistently less kinetic energy than in the numerical model.